valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in scripts: yes
 * Available in functions: no

-This function prints its argument in the [Redis Lua debugger](/topics/ldb) console.
+This function prints its argument in the [Valkey Lua debugger](/topics/ldb) console.

 ### <a name="redis.acl_check_cmd"></a> `redis.acl_check_cmd(command [,arg...])`